oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA supports the use of functions for providing dynamic service data values at runtime.
 The syntax of a function has two representations:

-- Any function can be represented by a YAML map with a single key, where the key is a string starting with a \$ (dollar sign) character and where the remainder of the string represents the function name.
+- Any function can be represented by a YAML map with a single key, where the key is a string starting with a `$` (dollar sign) character and where the remainder of the string represents the function name.
 If present, the value in the key-value pair represents the function arguments.

-- A function without arguments can alternatively be represented by a YAML string value, where the string starts with a \$ (dollar sign) character and where the remainder of the string represents the function name.
+- A function without arguments can alternatively be represented by a YAML string value, where the string starts with a `$` (dollar sign) character and where the remainder of the string represents the function name.
 This representation cannot be used in map keys.

-- Function names may not contain the \$ character as it will conflict with the escape mechanisms described below.
+- Function names may not contain the `$` character as it will conflict with the escape mechanisms described below.

-Therefore, any string starting with a \$ (dollar sign) character will be interpreted as a function call.
-To allow for strings starting with \$ character to be specified, the \$ character at the start of the string needs to be escaped by using \$\$ (two dollar signs) characters instead.
+Therefore, any string starting with a `$` (dollar sign) character will be interpreted as a function call.
+To allow for strings starting with `\$` character to be specified, the `$` character at the start of the string needs to be escaped by using `$$`(two dollar signs) characters instead.
 For example:

-- \$\$name will represent the literal string \$name
+- `$$name` will represent the literal string `$name`

-- \$\$\$item will represent the literal string \$\$item, as only the first \$ character is escaped.
+- `$$$item` will represent the literal string `$$item`, as only the first `$` character is escaped.

 As we could have function calls that return values to be used as keys in a map, hypothetically it is possible that we use the same function call